sparrowcode/DiffableKit/Readme.md

 ## Installation

-Ready for use on iOS 13+.
+Ready for use on iOS and tvOS 13+.

 ### Swift Package Manager